oplS17projects/D-D-Character-Generator/README.md

 The backend has been mostly completed (including hash table).
 There are a few evaluator functions that need to be implemented.
 More features of the gui are done, including background music.
 There is some overall polishing that needs to be done.

 ### Public Presentation (Wed Apr 26)
 We have a functional character generator.
+GUI allows selection of race, class, alignment, reallocation of points, and rerolling the character.
 We left out backgrounds because that is more of a roll playing thing that the player can choose.
 Also there are some place holder names such as "any*-simple-weapon" because we would have to implement a dictionary of sorts that would take time.

 ## Group Responsibilities

 ### Van Ha @VanHaUML
 Van Ha worked on the GUI to show and generate all of the information.
-GUI allows selection of race, class, alignment, reallocation of points, and rerolling the character.
-Music played with rsound library also was included.

 ### Jonathan Murphy @MurphyWants
 Jonathan Murphy worked on the back end and the evaluator.